Friday, May 08, 2015

 An energy exercise to reduce stress and integrate the brain hemispheres is called the Overload Exercise.
 Use this any time you are stressed, overwhelmed or overloaded.

-1. Place one hand on your navel, while the other hand massages below the clavicle (collar) bone, to the right and left of the sternum;
+1. Place one hand on your navel, while the other hand massages below the

 2. Massage above and below the lips while continuing to hold the navel;